AsierDev/microwins-app/PRIVACY_POLICY.md

 Our service is not directed to children under **13 years of age**.
 We do not knowingly collect personal information from children under 13.

-If you are a parent or guardian and believe your child has provided us with personal information, please contact us at **support@microwins.app**, and we will take steps to delete such information.
+If you are a parent or guardian and believe your child has provided us with personal information, please contact us at **app.microwins@gmail.com**, and we will take steps to delete such information.

 ## Changes to This Policy